 'Victorious' visit to Byllis, King Pyrrhus's city

-Morning walks, with eyes in the skies for vultures & raptors
+Eyes in the skies on walks for vultures & raptors

 Explore the UNESCO protected city of Gjirokastra, walking its cobbled streets, crowned by the 'Silver Castle'

 Three nights in Gjirokastra Old Town